 We have a multicultural team and therefore a deep understanding of both western and Chinese cultures.
-Moreover, flexible, we managed to adapt our services and corporate organization to get as a result: outstanding efficiency and ROI in our services.
+Moreover, flexible, we managed to adapt our services and corporate organization to get as a result: outstanding efficiency, and ROI in our services.

-Of course, as a marketing agency, we provide our clients with the latest marketing tools, trends in China, etc. But more than that, we provide our clients with an effective team of 80 peoples working hand in hand toward success.
+Of course, as a marketing agency, we provide our clients with the latest marketing tools, trends in China, etc. But more than that, we provide our clients with an effective team of 80 people working hand in hand toward success.

 That is the fundamentals of our business model.

 Making people work together, in the best environment with the best ambiance possible.
-A new type of management and modern organization that could be resumed as the “Smarketing” model.
+A new type of management and modern organization could be resumed as the “Smarketing” model.

 What is “Smarketing”?